Upper Canyonback Trail

 Canyonback Ridge runs north to south in the area of the Santa Monica Mountains known as the Big Wild.
 The ridge is located east of Mandeville Canyon near San Vicente Mountain.
 Much like the neighboring ridges, Westridge, Sullivan Ridge, and Temescal Ridge, there is both a wide fire road and a narrow single-track running along Canyonback Ridge allowing hikers to choose their own adventure on the trail.
 However, unlike these other ridges, the proximity to the 405 means that the highway song is rarely out of earshot.
-This hike along Upper Canyonback Ridge between Mulholland Drive and Mountain Gate Country Club is 3 miles roundtrip with 325 feet of elevation between the high and low points of the trail.
+This hike along Upper Canyonback Ridge between Mulholland Drive and Mountain Gate Country Club is 3 miles round trip with 200 feet of elevation between the high and low points of the trail.

 The small trail climbs to the highest point on Canyonback Ridge at 1,740 feet, while the fire road descends gradually along the eastern face.
 A steep descent on the backside of the ridgetop trail reunites the two routes, which continue to intersect and overlap as they travel down the ridge.

 The once unbroken Canyonback Ridge Trail is dissected across the center by a housing development, whose gating of the trail in 2006 caused an uproar with local trail riders and hikers.
 A mile and a half from the start, Upper Canyonback Ridge Trail hits a fence at the northern end of the Mountain Gate Country Club Estates.
 From here, one could walk 0.4 miles down lofty Canyonback Road to reach Lower Canyonback Trail, which continues for 2.1 miles to the top of Kenter Ave in Brentwood for an 8-mile round trip hike.
 If that seems too far, simply turn around at the development for a 3-mile round trip trek.

 Canyonback Ridge is popular with joggers and mountain bikers, and there are often as many dogs enjoying the trail as humans.
 Dogs are allowed to be off-leash under direct supervision in Westridge-Canyonback Wilderness Park.
 No fee or permit is required, so get out and enjoy.